arctic-hen7/bonnie/README.md

 ## Reserved commands

-Bonnie does have a few internal commands, and your own scripts defined in `bonnie.toml` cannot conflict with these.
-You won't be warned about this, Bonnie will just completely ignore your scripts whenever you run one of these commands:
+Bonnie does have a few internal commands, and your own scripts defined in `bonnie.toml` cannot conflict with these. **You won't be warned about this**, Bonnie will just completely ignore your scripts whenever you run one of these commands:

 - `bonnie help` - displays the Bonnie documentation
 - `bonnie init` - creates a new `bonnie.toml` file in the current directory (won't override existing files)

 ## Motivation

 I used to use JavaScript a lot, where I had access to beautiful tools like Yarn and NPM scripts.
-I learned to love those a lot, and then I switched to Elm and Rust, and I was suddenly deprived of a nice script tool!
-Make was the most obvious option, but it felt a little dated and cumbersome for something so simple, so I decided to make my own version while Ia was learning Rust!
+I learned to love those a lot, and then I switched to Elm and Rust, and I was suddenly deprived of a nice script tool! `Make` was the most obvious option, but it felt a little dated and cumbersome for something so simple, so I decided to make my own version while I was learning Rust!
 This is that.

 ## Aim